daniil-berg/asyncio-taskpool/usage/USAGE.md

 # Using `asyncio-taskpool`

-## Simple example
+## Minimal example for `SimpleTaskPool`

-The minimum required setup is a "worker" coroutine function that can do something asynchronously, a main coroutine function that sets up the `TaskPool` and starts/stops the tasks as desired, eventually awaiting them all.
+The minimum required setup is a "worker" coroutine function that can do something asynchronously, a main coroutine function that sets up the `SimpleTaskPool` and starts/stops the tasks as desired, eventually awaiting them all.

 The following demo code enables full log output first for additional clarity.
 It is complete and should work as is.